R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/viper-guide.md

 ## Linux Installation

 To install Viper on Linux, you can either install the flatpak, or the `AppImage`.
-The flatpak version can be installed simply by using the command `flatpak install viper` in your terminal, which you can then open with your system.
+The flatpak version can be installed simply by using the command `flatpak install viper` in your terminal, which you can then open with your system, or by using the command `flatpak run com.github._0negal.Viper`.
 Viper's Flathub page can be found [here](https://flathub.org/apps/com.github._0negal.Viper).

+To use the `AppImage` version, you want to download the [newest AppImage file](https://0negal.github.io/viper/?appimage), store it in a place that you want to, then you can allow it to be executed in one of two ways.
+Note that Viper will NOT automatically update when using the AppImage version.

+The first way is changing the executable flag in a terminal.
+This can be accomplished by using `cd` to get to the directory you've stored Viper in, then typing in `chmod +x <AppImage>`, with you wanting to replace <AppImage> with the full name of the AppImage file you've downloaded.\
-To use the `AppImage` version, you want to download the newest `AppImage` file from the [Viper release page](https://github.com/0neGal/viper/releases), store it in a place that you want to, and make sure to right click on it, click on properties and tick `Executable as Program` on the AppImage file as shown below to allow it to be run on your computer.
-Note that using Viper like this will NOT automatically update it.
-Double clicking the file after doing this will launch Viper.
+The second way is to right click on it, click on properties and tick `Executable as Program` on the AppImage file as shown below to allow it to be run on your computer.
+Double clicking the file after doing either one of these will launch Viper.

 ![Make sure to tick this setting to be ON](../../images/viper-executable-as-program.png)